Mabel MacFerran Rockwell: Early life and education

-Work and professional life

-MacFerran became an associate member of the American Institute of Electrical Engineers (AIEE) in 1928, one of the first ten women to join the professional association.
-She became an AIEE member in 1935.
+Career

-In 1926 MacFerran joined the Southern California Edison Company Limited as an apprentice testman, becoming the technical assistant to the operating engineer in 1928.
+In 1926, MacFerran joined the Southern California Edison Company Limited as an apprentice testman, becoming the technical assistant to the operating engineer in 1928.
 She specialized in studies of high voltage power transmission and system stability.
 She made one of the earliest applications of the method of symmetrical components to power systems.

-Along with Roy B. Ashbrook, Roy Edwin Quanstrom, and Benjamin F. Dengler, Macferran received (filed December 30, 1929, granted November 29, 1932) for a "Protective Gap for Electrical Equipment" which became known as the "Serjdetour" telephone protector.
+Along with Roy B. Ashbrook, Roy Edwin Quanstrom, and Benjamin F. Dengler, MacFerran received (filed December 30, 1929, granted November 29, 1932) for a "Protective Gap for Electrical Equipment" which became known as the "Serjdetour" telephone protector.

-In 1932 she became an assistant electrical engineer of the Metropolitan Water District of Southern California at Los Angeles.
+In 1932, she became an assistant electrical engineer at the Metropolitan Water District of Southern California at Los Angeles.
 She worked on electrical problems with the Colorado River Aqueduct, including economic and engineering studies for the construction power system and the main transmission system.
-Macferran was the only woman to work on the design and installation of the electrical systems, specifically the power generating equipment, for Boulder Dam (later renamed Hoover Dam).
+MacFerran was the only woman to work on the design and installation of the electrical systems, specifically the power generating equipment, for Boulder Dam (later renamed Hoover Dam).
 She worked on the economic design of the company's transmission for the dam, which was the basis for her prize-winning paper "Power Limits of 220 Kv Transmission Lines" (co-authored with A. A. Kroneberg).
 She also designed the transmission and distribution systems for the San Joaquin Valley District in California.

-In 1938 she became the Plant Electrical Engineer for the Lockheed Aircraft Corporation (Lockheed Corporation) and in 1940 became Production Research Engineer.
+In 1938, she became the Plant Electrical Engineer for the Lockheed Aircraft Corporation (Lockheed Corporation) and in 1940 became Production Research Engineer.
 She led a research team that improved spot welding for aircraft production.
 She then turned her team's focus to the problems of forming sheet metal airplane parts, publishing a series of articles on this research.

-From 1946 to 1957 she worked for the US Civil Service.
+From 1946 to 1951, she worked at the US Naval Ordnance Test Station as a General Engineer where she eventually worked on electrical features of various classified underwater propulsion and guidance systems.
 From 1951 to 1953, she was an electrical engineer with the United States Bureau of Reclamation in Sacramento, California and Fresno, California.
 She was chief of the power section in the San Joaquin Valley district office in Fresno.
+She undertook various special assignments and consulting work from 1954 until early 1958.

-After WWII, she went to work for Westinghouse where she designed the electrical control system for the UGM-27 Polaris missile launcher.
+In 1958, she went to work for Westinghouse where she designed the electrical control system for the UGM-27 Polaris missile launcher.
 Despite her work in the field, by 1949 she was advocating for a turn from weapons development to working for peace.
 In an interview with the LA Times, she said: "We know enough about the atom—now it's time for intelligent men everywhere to develop spiritual values.
 Americans must halt their pursuit of more technical knowledge and devote their time to the elimination of war by turning from things of the mind to things of the spirit."